azariak/SmartMeal/README.md

 ### License on GitHub

 ### Feedback & Contributions
-- To give feedback or contribute, you can open a GitHub issue, or create a pull request.
+- To give feedback or contribute, you can open a [GitHub issue](https://github.com/azariak/SmartMeal/issues), or create a [pull request](https://github.com/azariak/SmartMeal/pulls).
+- All code changes should abide by Clean Architecture, and SOLID design principles.
+- You should expect to hear a response within one week.